 That pre-war crown molding may be your favorite thing about your home, but are the pipes as old as the ceiling?
 That could be bad news come winter.
-Basically, the older your house is, the more prone it is to damage, which is why the older your home, the higher the premium.
+Basically, the older your house is, the more prone it is to damage—which is why the older the home, the higher the premium.

-An insurance deductible is the amount of money you choose when purchasing a policy that you’re liable for in any future claims payouts.
-For example, if a tree fell on your roof and caused $20,000 in damage, and you chose a $1,200 deductible, you’d pay $1,200, and the insurance company would pay the remaining $18,800 (provided your claim was accepted).
+An insurance deductible is the amount you choose to be liable for in any future claims payouts.
+For example, if a tree fell on your roof and caused $20,000 in damage, and your policy has a $1,200 deductible, you’d pay $1,200, and the insurance company would pay the remaining $18,800 (provided your claim was accepted).

 If you choose a high deductible and lower premium, and that tree doesn’t fall on your house—well, you’ve come out ahead.
 But predicting the future is pretty tough.

-We’ve already discussed how much coverage you need for each of the main six coverage categories, but it bears repeating: the amount of coverage you choose has a direct impact on how much you’ll pay on your monthly premiums.
-For example, if your dwelling coverage is $300,000, your monthly premiums will probably be lower than if your dwelling coverage is $500,000, and so on.
+We’ve already discussed how much coverage you likely need for each of the main six coverage categories, but it bears repeating: The amount of coverage you choose has a direct impact on how much you’ll pay on your monthly premiums.
+For example, if your dwelling coverage is $300,000, your monthly premiums will probably be lower than if your dwelling coverage is $500,000.

-Think of it this way: your mortgage lender is kind of a joint homeowner with you.
-It’s in their best interest to keep your home in tip-top shape—kind of like a very responsible business partner protecting their investment!
+Think of it this way: your mortgage lender is essentially a joint homeowner, until you’ve paid off your loan.
+It’s in their best interest to keep your home in tip-top shape.

-Your mortgage lender wants to make sure that if the worst happens to your home, you’ll have the funds to take care of it.
-Because if you don’t, you’d have little to no mortgage value, and you’d both lose your asset.
+Your mortgage lender wants to make sure that if the worst happens to your home, you’ll have the coverage and funds to take care of it.
+If you don’t, you’d both lose your valuable asset.